 Notes.
-Each panel presents the median (solid red), the 68% and the 90% (solid and dashed blue) posterior credible intervals of the volatility of the idiosyncratic component of different variables in our baseline DFM.
+Each panel presents the median (solid red), the 68% (solid blue) posterior credible intervals of the volatility of the idiosyncratic component of different variables in our baseline DFM.
 For comparison, the black dashed-dotted line shows the median estimate for a version of the model that does not incorporate a Student-t component.
 Shaded areas represent NBER recessions.
-This figure contains the SV for the monthly hard variables in the data panel, while Figure C.2 presents the quarterly variables as well as the monthly soft variables.
-Table B.1 provides a full list of the individual data series with more details.
+This figure contains the SV for the monthly hard variables in the data panel, while Figure B.4 presents the quarterly variables as well as the monthly soft variables.
+Table 1 provides a full list of the individual data series with more details.

-Figure C.2: POSTERIOR ESTIMATE OF SV OF QUARTERLY AND MONTHLY SOFT VARIABLES
+Figure B.4: POSTERIOR ESTIMATE OF SV OF QUARTERLY AND MONTHLY SOFT VARIABLES

 Notes.
-Each panel presents the median (solid red), the 68% and the 90% (solid and dashed blue) posterior credible intervals of the volatility of the idiosyncratic component of different variables in our baseline DFM.
+Each panel presents the median (solid red), the 68% (solid blue) posterior credible intervals of the volatility of the idiosyncratic component of different variables in our baseline DFM.
 For comparison, the black dashed-dotted line shows the median estimate for a version of the model that does not incorporate a Student-t component.
 Shaded areas represent NBER recessions.
-This figure contains the SV for the quarterly variables as well as the monthly soft variables in the data panel, while Figure C.1 presents the monthly hard variables.
-Table B.1 provides a full list of the individual data series with more details.
+This figure contains the SV for the quarterly variables as well as the monthly soft variables in the data panel, while Figure B.3 presents the monthly hard variables.
+Table 1 provides a full list of the individual data series with more details.

-C.2 Influence function for all variables
+B.4 Influence function for all variables

-Figure C.3: INFLUENCE FUNCTIONS FOR ALL VARIABLES
+Figure B.5: INFLUENCE FUNCTIONS FOR ALL VARIABLES

 Notes.
 The panels of the figure plot the influence functions for all variables, that is, by how much the estimate of the dynamic factor is updated when the release in the variable is different from its forecast and thus contains "news."
 The red lines plot these influence functions in the Gaussian case with homogeneous dynamics.
 The dashed light blue lines represent the Gaussian case when we allow for heterogeneous dynamics, that is, lags of the factor in the measurement equation.
 The dark blue lines correspond to our full model, where we also allow for the Student-t components.
-As shown in equations (10) - (12) and explained in the main text, the model with fat tails allows these functions to be nonlinear and nonmonotonic.
+As shown in equations (12) - (14) and explained in the main text, the model with fat tails allows these functions to be nonlinear and nonmonotonic.

-D Details on setup for the real-time out-of-sample evaluation
+C Details on setup for the real-time out-of-sample evaluation

-D.1 Construction of the real-time database
+C.1 Construction of the real-time database